jkmin687/SePurity-Vendor-Risk-Assessment-Project/README.md

 # SePurity Vendor Risk Management Project

-This project simulates a **Third-Party Vendor Risk Management (VRM) assessment** for **SePurity, Inc.**, a fictional SaaS cybersecurity company.
+This project simulates a **Third-Party Vendor Risk Management (VRM) assessment** for **SePurity, Inc.**, a fictional SaaS cybersecurity company I made for the purposes of this project.
-It was created as a self-driven portfolio project to demonstrate skills in Governance, Risk, and Compliance (GRC) and to practice documenting realistic vendor risk scenarios.
+I created it as a self-driven portfolio project to demonstrate my skills and passion in Governance, Risk, and Compliance (GRC) and to practice documenting realistic vendor risk scenarios.

 ---